J3ZZ3/Expo_Shopping_List/README.md

-Change Branch to "Complete" for full documentation and complete project
+Change Branch to "progress-complete" for full documentation and complete project